Noah P. Snyder

 Field surveys in the Narraguagus River watershed (August 2008) and Sheepscot River (December 2006), Maine.

 The New England landscape is rich with opportunities for studying geomorphic responses to changes in external forces.
 The region hosts a large human population and has undergone large-scale climate (late Pleistocene continental glaciation, Holocene transgression), geodynamic (post-glacial isostatic rebound) and land-use (deforestation and reforestation) changes.
 The challenge is studying fluvial processes in a landscape where relief and sediment supply bear the strong imprint of continental glaciation.
-Since I arrived at BC in 2004, I have developed a research program focusing on understanding the interrelated issues associated with Atlantic salmon habitat requirements, river restoration, and trajectories of channel change in northern New England.
 For this research, my students and I link measurements from high-resolution lidar digital elevation models with field measurements.
-In 2006, this work was funded by the National Fish and Wildlife Foundation Maine Atlantic Salmon Conservation Fund.
-In 2007, I received a National Science Foundation award for a project entitled CAREER: Land use, geologic and climatic controls on stream processes in northern New England using airborne laser swath mapping, funded by the Geomorphology and Land Use Dynamics program.
+From 2007 to 2013, this work was funded by a National Science Foundation award for a project entitled CAREER: Land use, geologic and climatic controls on stream processes in northern New England using airborne laser swath mapping, from the Geomorphology and Land Use Dynamics program.
+That project focused on understanding the interrelated issues associated with Atlantic salmon habitat requirements, river restoration, and trajectories of channel change in northern New England.

 Field workshop with students from Washington Academy and Boston College in the Narraguagus River watershed, Maine (May 2008).